 Will it make you money?
 That depends on how well you can balance your budget and follow up with leads.
 Keep in mind that with Zillow’s “share of voice” model, if you aren’t investing enough into your ZIP code to get any real traction, Zillow probably won’t be successful for you.

 Spending more than your ZIP code is worth isn’t a winning formula, either.
 You won’t get a positive return on your investment.
-Spending more money than you can afford is going to put you in a stressful situation and ultimately produce negative results.
+Going over your budget is going to put you in a stressful situation and ultimately produce negative results.

 But, if you can balance all three legs of this stool (budget, follow-up, and proper investment), you’ll become a successful Zillow Premier Agent.

 Most agents are on a contract with Zillow Premier Agent.
 Zillow offers an advertising bonus to be on an autopay contract.
 They generally last six months, but as we noted above, every market is different.
 As of October 2023, agents can cancel their contract but will have to pay an early termination fee that’s twice the monthly minimum spend outlined in their contract.